jpdigitalman/SimSpirit-Motion-Simulator-Platform/README.md

 1. **Hardware Requirements:** Ensure you have the necessary hardware components, including the SimSpirit motion simulator platform, ESP32 mainboard, and optional LSM6DS3 or BNO085 IMU head-tracker.
 2. **Software Setup:** Install the required software dependencies and libraries on your development environment.
 This typically involves setting up the Arduino Programming in PlatformIO with the ESP32 board support package.
-3. **Assembly:** Assemble the SimSpirit motion simulator platform according to the provided instructions.
-Connect the ESP32 mainboard and the LSM6DS3 IMU to their respective interfaces.
+3. **Assembly:** Assemble the SimSpirit motion simulator platform according to the provided instructions (Coming soon).
+Connect the ESP32 mainboard to their respective interfaces.
-4. **Firmware Upload:** Upload the SimSpirit firmware onto the ESP32 mainboard using the Arduino IDE or any compatible firmware uploading tool.
+4. **Firmware Upload:** Upload the SimSpirit firmware onto the ESP32 mainboard using the PlatformIO IDE or any compatible firmware uploading tool.
 Ensure proper configuration and calibration settings are applied.
 5. **Integration:** Integrate the SimSpirit motion simulator with your desired application or virtual environment.
 Use the provided API or SDK to synchronize the motion simulation with the visual and audio elements of your project.
 6. **Testing and Calibration:** Perform thorough testing and calibration to ensure accurate and reliable motion simulation.
 Adjust parameters, if necessary, to fine-tune the performance according to your requirements.
 7. **Contribution and Support:** Join the SimSpirit community on GitHub to contribute to the project, share your experiences, and seek assistance from fellow developers and enthusiasts.